 Contesting the BAC

-Breath alcohol content can be used as evidence in a court of law in the Florida.
-This is one reason why hiring a Jacksonville DUI attorney is important, as if there is breathalyzer evidence against you, you will need legal help in mounting a defense.
+Breath alcohol content can be used as evidence in a court of law in Jacksonville Florida.
+This is one reason why hiring a lawyer is important, as if there is breathalyzer evidence against you, you will need legal help in mounting a defense.
 One thing that is difficult to determine from a breathalyzer is how much time has passed since ingestion of alcohol and operation of a vehicle.
 Since different body types metabolize alcohol in a different manner, this metabolic rate may vary.
 However, some jurisdictions now allow juries to make inferences about time of consumption from breath alcohol content.

 There are many reasons why someone might be pulled over on suspicion of DUI.
 To pull someone over, a police officer must have reasonable suspicion that they are involved in an illegal activity.
 Some indications a person is driving under the influence include: weaving, swerving, driving very slow or very fast, braking erratically, driving with their headlights off, etc. If pulled over for one of these reasons, a police officer will then look for signs from the driver that they have consumed alcohol.
 These included: slurred speech, red eyes, alcohol on the breath, not speaking intelligibly, etc. Additionally, if there are opened or unopened alcoholic beverages in the car, this would give an officer reasonable suspicion to believe the driver was drinking.

-Calling a Law Firm from Jail
+Calling a DUI Attorney from Jail

 If a driver is arrested under suspicion of DUI, they will usually be taken to the police station and given a blood test.
 Even if the breathalyzer does not give results that indicate intoxication, an individual may still be held for observation based on an officer’s perception of their behavior.
 In either case (affirmed or suspected intoxication), a driver can be held in a cell until police decide they are no longer intoxicated.
 At this point, they may be released on bail or on one’s own recognizance, with a court date pending.
 If the individual is unable to make bail, they may have to remain in a holding cell or area until they are arraigned.
 This process is slightly different in Dade County Florida, so contact a Miami DUI lawyer.
-Arizona laws are completely different.
-Click here for Phoenix DUI information.